Music Dept.: Mike Deasy Cinematography: László Kovács

 This is such an interesting film thematically.
 In one respect there’s an obvious counter-culture theme running though it, with Fonda and Hopper abandoning the traditional American way of life.
 But at the same time, both of the protagonists exhibit an incredible reverence for the people they encounter along their journey.
 At a ranch where they stop to fix Fonda’s rear tire, he tells the owner how much he appreciates his way of life, living off the land.
 Even Luke Askew, the hitchhiker, pays for the two men’s gas.
 And this genuine goodness that they display is symbolized by the gas tank and helmet that Fonda has decorated with the American flag.
 After the two leave the commune this is juxtaposed immediately with an icon of small town America, a parade down Main Street with the two riders inadvertently becoming part of the parade, part of America.
 And even in Jack Nicholson’s U.F.O. rant there is a plea for equality.
 If there’s anything that undercuts this message of tolerance and acceptance, it’s the drug use in the film.
 But even that is a reflection of the times, in that all of the messages of good are drowned out by the vehemence with which society hates drugs, all the while embracing the one legal drug, alcohol, embodied by the lawyer Nicholson plays.
 The “good” citizens of Paris, Texas, where they stop to get food, are portrayed as the intolerant and dangerous, which is a foreshadow of the ending.

 The best line in the film is delivered by Nicholson when he talks about freedom.
 This is a country that was founded on the idea of freedom, but he says that in reality people who are bought and sold by the capitalist system are really slaves to that system.
 And what disturbs people about hippies like them is that they are actually free, and it scares them.
 And when those people become scared they become dangerous.
 William Wolf’s essay in The A List spends a bit too much time simply recounting the plot, when that is hardly the point.
 He talks about the influence of the French New Wave in which actors, in this case, take it upon themselves to write and produce and direct their own, personal, films.
 One of the interesting things he discusses is that the ending of the film--or perhaps the film in its entirety--is a product of a decade of political assassinations.
 Though the film initiated a rush to find the next great independent film, the formula itself did not guarantee success.
 The film was a product of its time, and Wolf calls it a time capsule of the period, not only in the attitudes of the dominant culture as well as those who tried to change it, but in the way that it presages the future.
-Easy Rider is not only one of the great independent films of all time, but it continues to define the schism that exists in our country to this day: the battle between the conformist right and those who want a tolerant and free society on the left.
+Easy Rider is not only one of the great independent films of all time, but it continues to define the schism that exists in our country to this day: the battle between the conformist right and the rest of us who want to live in a tolerant and free society.